 As the Southwest summer drags on into its later months, an interplay between the high pressure ‘subtropical ridge’ and the low pressure ‘thermal low,’ push the monsoons northward from Mexico and into Arizona, New Mexico and Utah.
-These monsoons are unpredictable, intense storm bursts, often accompanied by lightning.
+These monsoons in the West are unpredictable, intense storm bursts, often accompanied by lightning.
 A monsoon rolls in like a tidal wave from the sky, a wall of moisture pushing itself across the horizon.
 First, you feel a sudden humidity in the dry air, like the whole world is sweating in anticipation.
 Then, the temperature suddenly drops as the constant desert sun disappears behind black clouds.
 At last, a rain as swift as it is torrential, an hour or two of precipitation that makes up for months of drought.

 The monsoons sustain the complex desert ecology by replenishing the scarce groundwater, recharging riparian areas.
 Dry washes become flowing rivers within seconds, pushing enormous amounts of water down into the rivers and feeding many plants along the way.
 In monsoon season, the desert awakens for a second spring.
 The prickly pear ripens, and the creosote bush releases it’s sweet, floral aroma.
 The smell of the desert rain, the Larrea tridentata releasing its volatile oils (like terpene, limonene and camphor) to celebrate water.